Knights-Templars/GradPak/_sources/Data_Acquisition.txt

     note the angle given in the region information box.
 Fortunately this angle is exactly the position angle you will input to WIYN.

  2. Select a fiber in GradPak to be your "reference" fiber.
-I usually use fiber 105
+The standard is fiber 105.

  3. Find this fiber on IFU template and add circle regions that are perfectly concentric with the reference fiber.
 It is very important to get these